acm-uiuc/til/_til/vim/set-end-of-line-markers.md

+---
-# Set End Of Line Markers
+title: Set End Of Line Markers
+category: vim
+---

 Vim has a number of invisible characters that you can set.
 One of those characters is the end of line (`eol`) character.